ak415/Wheelio/README.md

 Upon mounting, the review form autofills with the review information.
 Users can only update and delete their own reviews.

+### Review upvote/downvote

+Signed in users can upvote and downvote submitted reviews.
+I found myself challenged while handling the downvote feature and making sure

 ### Car show

 The car's show page displays the following information about the car: